-This course surveys the role and contributions of ethnic groups and racial minorities to United States history.
+This honors course, intended for students in the Honors Transfer Program, surveys the role and contributions of ethnic groups and racial minorities to United States history.
 Emphasis is placed on these groups' cultural interaction with the American way of life from colonial times to the present.
 Focus will also be given to the ways that race and ethnicity have shaped personal lives, communities, the nation, and international relations.
+This course is enriched through extensive, rigorous reading, writing, and research assignments.